Yes, you read that correctly, waterfalls in Texas!

 The crystal clear water provided by Devils River makes it a popular destination for fishing and kayaking.

-Located in the Texas Hill Country, Dolan Falls can only be accessed by a river trip down Devils River.
-Visitors who decide to do visit Dolan Falls are rewarded with a small waterfall cascading over the rocks of the river.
+Located in the Texas Hill Country, Dolan Falls can only be accessed by a trip down Devils River.
+Visitors who decide to visit Dolan Falls are rewarded with a small waterfall cascading over the river’s rocks.

-Take note that the land on each side of Dolan Falls is private property, so be sure you don’t trespass during your visit.
-Stay on the River State Natural Area!
+Please note that the land on each side of Dolan Falls is private property, so don’t trespass during your visit.
+Stay in the River State Natural Area!

 Wichita Falls

-One of the man-made falls on our list, Wichita Falls is still worth a visit if you find yourself near the town of Wichita Falls.
+One of the man-made falls on our list, Wichita Falls is still worth a visit if you are near the town.

 Located about 2 hours from Dallas, Wichita Falls makes for a fun and easy weekend getaway from Dallas.

-Wichita Falls, which are located on a city park, Lucy Park, surrounding the Wichita River, provide a relaxing addition to the town park.
+Wichita Falls is located in a city park.
+Lucy Park, surrounding the Wichita River, provides a relaxing addition to the town park.

-The falls are easy to find, just follow the Wichita River Trail from Lucy Park.
-The hike to the falls is less than a mile and the scenery in Lucy Park is pretty, so you will definitely enjoy the walk.
+The falls are easy to find, and you can follow the Wichita River Trail from Lucy Park.
+The hike to the falls is less than a mile long, and the scenery in Lucy Park is pretty, so you will enjoy the walk.

 While here, be sure to explore the town of Wichita Falls as well.